PROFILE

 I believe in context.
 I think that context gives you all the information you need.
 So that’s our first approach.

-We have to understand the context, and by that I mean the site, the time and obviously the client.
 I like to think of ourselves as critical thinkers.That’s what I try to infuse all our projects with, you know?
 What are we doing?
 What are we doing in the long run?
 What are we doing to the city as a all?

 That’s - I guess - another important aspect of our work, we try to think not only from the door towards the inside but from the door towards the outside.
 How does this building make better city?
 Does it?
 I mean, is this building necessary where it’s being built?
 And it’s difficult.